 Since 1987, all North Carolina trauma centers and several non-trauma center hospitals have submitted data to the North Carolina Trauma Registry.
-Thirteen of these facilities are designated by the state of North Carolina as level I, II, or III trauma centers.
-The NCOEMS maintains the North Carolina Trauma Registry through a contract with UNC-Chapel Hill Department of Surgery.
+Seventeen of these facilities are designated by the state of North Carolina as level I, II, or III trauma centers.
+The NCOEMS maintains the North Carolina Trauma Registry through a contract with ESO.
 All state designated trauma centers are required to submit data for the purposes of performance improvement, outcomes measurement, resource utilization, injury prevention, and clinical research.

 A designated trauma center is a local hospital voluntarily meeting the state's guidelines for care of the injured patient.
 Each of the state's centers has the responsibility of providing care and of developing and supporting a regional trauma system.
+NC's trauma system includes 6 Level I, 3 Level II and 8 Level III centers.
+Two of the Level III centers are military hospitals located on federal installations, but all accept civilian patients.